Work Leader preparation

 - Work allows us to take care of this beautiful place that supports our practice.
 Through it we can be intimate with our environment and practice.

-- Some groups like doans and tea servers might use a few work periods for training.
+- Some groups like doans and tea servers might use a few work periods for training for the first (or sometimes second work period).
 This is an expedient means given our situation as a temporary monastery.
 Once trainings are done the members of those groups should participate in work period.
 Look to the leader of your crew to determine if you need to be at a training.
 It's not appropriate to volunteer yourself for training if you aren't needed.
 One more pair of hands for general work for the camp is more important.

 - Please engage fully in the work.